wp-plugins/dreamspeed-cdn/readme.txt

 == Changelog ==

 = 0.2 =
-* June 2014, by Ipstenu
+* July 2, 2014, by Ipstenu
-* Changed SDK to newest version: 2.6.9 (<a href="http://blogs.aws.amazon.com/php/post/Tx2Q8T2MTERKJS4/Release-AWS-SDK-for-PHP-Version-2-6-9">official release notes</a>)
+* Changed SDK to newest version: 2.6.10 (<a href="http://blogs.aws.amazon.com/php/post/TxDRVCHQYZSNN7/Release-AWS-SDK-for-PHP-Version-2-6-10">official release notes</a>)

 = 0.1 =
 * 07 May 2014 by Ipstenu